eigr/spawn/docs/protocol.md

 ## Spawning Actors

 Actors are usually created at the beginning of the SDK's communication flow with the Proxy by the registration step described above.
-However, some use cases require that Actors can be created on the fly.
+However, some use cases require that Actors can be created ***on the fly***.
 For these situations we have the Spawning flow described below.

 A user function that wants to Spawning new Actors in Proxy Spawn must proceed by making a POST request to the following endpoint: